 7. Add 1 cup finely chopped tomatoes (tightly packed).

-8. Mix the tomatoes and begin to sauté them on a medium-low flame.
+8. Mix the tomatoes and begin to sauté them on a medium-low heat.

-11. Mix very well and sauté for 5 to 6 seconds.
+11. Mix very well and sauté for 5 to 6 seconds on low to medium-low heat.

 12. Add the crumbled paneer and salt as per taste.

-13. Mix thoroughly and cook the paneer for 1 minute.
+13. Mix thoroughly and cook the paneer for 1 minute on low heat.
 Don’t cook the paneer for a long time as they harden and loose their softness.

-14. Switch off the flame and lastly add 3 tablespoons chopped coriander leaves.
+14. Switch off the heat and lastly add 3 tablespoons chopped coriander leaves.
 Mix very well.

 More Serving Suggestions